crystal-lang/crystal-book/docs/man/shards/README.md

 ## Fixing Dependency Version Conflicts

 A `shard.override.yml` file allows overriding the source and restriction of dependencies.
-An alternative location can be configured with the env var SHARDS_OVERRIDE.
+An alternative location can be configured with the env var `SHARDS_OVERRIDE`.

 The file contains a YAML document with a single dependencies key.
 It has the same semantics as in shard.yml.
 Dependency configuration takes precedence over the configuration in shard.yml or any dependency’s shard.yml.